-- What GDPR is
+- What is GDPR

 - Clickio GDPR Consent Tool

 Oversimplifying the concept, GDPR is a set of rules that harmonize and strengthen data protection for individuals across Europe.
 It went into effect on May 25th 2018.
-Compared to previous European data protection laws, GDPR shows some important differences.
+Compared to previous European data protection laws, GDPR has some important differences.

 The regulation applies to every company that collects and uses user data for targeting marketing activities, including ads.
 For this reason, every publisher that serves personalized ads to European users, either directly or by using partners (Google AdSense, Criteo, etc.), is affected by GDPR and must comply with it.

-In order to make the GDPR compliance process coherent across the market, IAB Europe developed the “Transparency and Consent Framework”, a standard to easily collect consent from users and share it with the rest of the supply chain.
+In order to make the GDPR compliance process coherent across the market, IAB Europe developed the “Transparency and Consent Framework”; a standard to easily collect consent from users and share it with the rest of the supply chain.

-According to IAB, there are three kinds of companies involved in the process: publishers, vendors (tech providers such as DSPs, SSPs, DMPs, ad servers etc.) and CMPs (Consent Management Provider, i.e. companies that can read and/or set a user’s consent status for the vendors chosen by a website operator, and share those information within the advertising ecosystem).
+According to IAB, there are three kinds of companies involved in the process: publishers, vendors (tech providers such as DSPs, SSPs, DMPs, ad servers etc.) and CMPs (Consent Management Provider, i.e. companies that can read and/or set a user’s consent status for the vendors chosen by a website operator, and share this information within the advertising ecosystem).

 In the end, the GDPR issue is critical for publishers, regardless of whether they are settled inside or outside the EU borders.
-But, what do publishers have to do to be compliant with this regulation?
+But, what do publishers need to do to be compliant with this regulation?

 Clickio is an IAB-approved partner, and offers its clients a specific tool that allows them to set consent workflows quickly and easily.
 Let’s take a look at it.